 November: All Saints & Souls

-On the first two days of November, as daylight shrinks in the Northern Hemisphere and frost turns vegetation brown, the Church leads us to confront the mystery of death.
+On the first two days of November, as daylight shrinks in the Northern Hemisphere and frost turns vegetation brown, the Church leads us to grapple with the mystery of death.

 These days remind us that love is stronger than death, that Christ’s death for us means that our beloved deceased who believed in Christ are very much alive.
 They may be among those whose lungs breathe the exhilarating air of heaven and whose eyes gaze upon the glory of God.
 In this case, they help us through their prayers.